 APA 7th referencing

-These instructions for referencing tables and figures are primarily for students completing assignments at Curtin University.
-They are not intended for those who are publishing their work and making it publicly available (e.g. PhD thesis, journal article, blog, webpage, YouTube video etc.).
-When publishing and making your work publicly available, written permission to reproduce tables and figures must be obtained from the copyright holder.
+These guidelines are for students doing assessments at Curtin University.
+They are not meant for people who are publishing their work and making it available to the public, such as in a PhD thesis, journal article, blog, website, or YouTube video.
+If you are publishing your work, you must get written permission from the copyright owner before using or copying tables and figures.
 More information is available from Copyright at Curtin and the Publication Manual of the American Psychological Association, 7th edition.

 What are tables and figures?